strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 }
 ```

 In this example, the model `Restaurant` will be accessible through the `Restaurants` global variable.
-The data will be stored in the `Restaurants_v1` collection or table and the model will use the `mongo` connection defined in `./config/database.js`
+The data will be stored in the `Restaurants_v1` collection or table and the model will use the default (sqlite) connection defined in `./config/database.js` (see [database configuration](/developer-docs/latest/setup-deployment-guides/configurations.html#database) documentation).

 :::caution
 If not set manually in the JSON file, Strapi will adopt the filename as `globalId`.